-A scientist with the Canadian Museum of Nature has answered a long-standing mystery about why fossils of ankylosaurus—the “armoured tanks” of the dinosaur world—are mainly found belly-side up.
+A scientist with the Canadian Museum of Nature has answered a long-standing mystery about why fossils of ankylosaurus—the “armored tanks” of the dinosaur world—are mainly found belly-side up.
 In doing so, he has ruled out three other competing theories involving clumsiness, predation, and the effects of bloating as seen with armadillo roadkills.

-Paleontologist Dr. Jordan Mallon says the evidence points to a phenomenon called “bloat-and-float”, whereby the bloating carcasses of ankylosaurs would end up in a river, flip belly-side up due to the weight of their heavy armour, and then float downstream.
+Paleontologist Dr. Jordan Mallon says the evidence points to a phenomenon called “bloat-and-float”, whereby the bloating carcasses of ankylosaurs would end up in a river, flip belly-side up due to the weight of their heavy armor, and then float downstream.
 The remains would wash ashore, where decomposition and then fossilization would seal the dinosaur remains in their upside-down death pose.

 “Textbooks have touted that ankylosaurus fossils are usually found upside down, but no one has gone back and checked the records to make sure that’s the case,” explains Mallon.
 The observations date from the 1930s.
-Indeed, the fossils of two star ankylosaurs described in 2017, Borealopelta from Alberta and Zuul from Montana, were found upside down.
+Indeed, the fossils of two-star ankylosaurs described in 2017, Borealopelta from Alberta and Zuul from Montana, were found upside down.

 Mallon examined 32 ankylosaurus fossils from Alberta (of which 26 were found belly up), photos of specimens, field notes, and other signs such as erosion of the exposed surface, sun bleaching, and the presence of lichens.